schedjoules/calendar-store-api/README.md

 * Icon urls that are in the JSON have their ETag mentioned in de response.

 ##More Information
-Check out the following page for more information:
+Check out the following pages for more information:
 * [Weather](https://github.com/schedjoules/calendar-store-api/blob/master/details/weather.md)
 * [In App Purchases](https://github.com/schedjoules/calendar-store-api/blob/master/details/in_app_purchases.md)
 * [FAQ](https://github.com/schedjoules/calendar-store-api/blob/master/details/faq.md)